indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 ## What caused the error?

 To get a better understanding of what is going on, we need to look at [section 3.2 of the Java Language Specification - Lexical Translations](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.2 "Section 3.2 Lexical Translations").
-I cannot speak for all compilers that have ever existed but usually the first job of the compiler is to take the source code of the program, treat it as a sequence of characters and produce a sequence of tokens.
+I cannot speak for all compilers that have ever existed but usually the first job of a compiler is to take the source code of a program, treat it as a sequence of characters and produce a sequence of tokens.
 A token is something that has a meaning in the context of the language.
-For example it can be a [reserved word](https://en.wikipedia.org/wiki/Reserved_word "Wikipedia page for reserved words") (`public`, `class` or `interface`), an [operator](https://en.wikipedia.org/wiki/Operator_(computer_programming) "Wikipedia page for operators") (`+`, `>>`) or a [literal](https://en.wikipedia.org/wiki/Literal_(computer_programming) "Wikipedia page for literals") (a notation for representing a fixed value).
+For example in Java it can be a [reserved word](https://en.wikipedia.org/wiki/Reserved_word "Wikipedia page for reserved words") (`public`, `class` or `interface`), an [operator](https://en.wikipedia.org/wiki/Operator_(computer_programming) "Wikipedia page for operators") (`+`, `>>`) or a [literal](https://en.wikipedia.org/wiki/Literal_(computer_programming) "Wikipedia page for literals") (a notation for representing a fixed value).
 The process of generating tokens from a sequence of characters is called [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis "Wikipedia page for lexical analysis") (or lexical translation as it is called in the Oracle docs) and the program that performs that is called a *lexer* or a *tokenizer*.

-The [Java Language Specification]((https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.2 "Section 3.2 Lexical Translations")) says that lexical translation is performed in the following 3 steps, where each step is applied to the result of the previous step:
+The [Java Language Specification]((https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.2 "Section 3.2 Lexical Translations") says that lexical translation is performed in the following 3 steps, where each step is applied to the result of the previous step:

 1. Translation of Unicode escapes.
 2. Divide stream of input characters into lines by recognizing line terminators (LF, CR or CR LF).